About 23 miles north of

 fertile valley, followed by a number of homesteaders who became the area’s

 first sheep and cattle ranchers.
-Miners also roamed the area gypsum hills
+Miners also roamed the area of gypsum hills

 in search precious metals.